Pooled-Evidence Factuality Checks for MCP Agents (Cross-Source Conflation)¶

 | Cross-source conflation | Passes | Real content; cited the wrong source |

-A serverName-style allowlist of sources buys nothing here — the source IDs in the trace are correct; the mapping from claim to source is wrong.
-Independent corroboration: across 14 LLMs, inline citations from deep-research agents fail link-accessibility, topical-relevance, and factual-accuracy checks at high rates (Onweller et al., 2026 — arxiv:2605.06635), and citation accuracy in popular generative search engines sits near 74% (VeriCite, arxiv:2510.11394).
+A serverName-style allowlist of sources buys nothing here.
+The source IDs in the trace are correct; the mapping from claim to source is wrong.
+Other work corroborates this.
+Across 14 LLMs, inline citations from deep-research agents fail link-accessibility, topical-relevance, and factual-accuracy checks at high rates (Onweller et al., 2026 — arxiv:2605.06635), and citation accuracy in popular generative search engines sits near 74% (VeriCite, arxiv:2510.11394).

-The corrected approach routes each atomic claim to its declared source's evidence — not the pooled set — and runs NLI against that source alone.
-The stated attribution must match the routed source, or the claim is blocked regardless of what other sources would have supported.
-Per-source routing decouples support (does this source contain evidence for the claim?) from attribution (is the cited source the one that contains the evidence?) — two distinct failures, two distinct checks.
-On a 40-trace held-out split of medical MCP-agent traces, this reaches block F1 0.802 and source accuracy 0.858 over 260 source-eligible claims, outperforming source-blind baselines (Alvarez et al., 2026 — arxiv:2606.18037).
+The corrected approach routes each atomic claim to its declared source's evidence, not the pooled set, and runs NLI against that source alone.
+The stated attribution must match the routed source, or the claim is blocked, regardless of what other sources would have supported.
+Per-source routing separates two checks: support (does this source contain evidence for the claim?) and attribution (is the cited source the one that contains the evidence?).
+On a 40-trace held-out split of medical MCP-agent traces, this reaches block F1 0.802 and source accuracy 0.858 over 260 source-eligible claims, and outperforms source-blind baselines (Alvarez et al., 2026 — arxiv:2606.18037).

 graph TD